boisy/VSS/README.md

 1. Install the plugin and create a new VSS device.

-2. Create actions to set the state of the device under certain conditions.
+2. Create actions to set the state of the VSS device under certain conditions.
 Here are some examples:

   - You have a motion sensor outside your home.
-Create an action that checks if the state is "Stay Arm" or "Away Arm."
-If so, the action changes the state to "Triggered."
+Create an action that checks if the state of the VSS device is "Stay Arm" or "Away Arm."
+If so, the action changes the state of the VSS device to "Triggered."
   - You have a motion sensor inside of your home.
-Create an action that checks if the state is "Away Arm."
-If so, the action changes the state to "Triggered."
+Create an action that checks if the state of the VSS device is "Away Arm."
+If so, the action changes the state of the VSS device to "Triggered."

 Once you create the desired actions, create triggers to act on the state chnage.

-  - A trigger that plays a noise over your HomePods using Airfoil Pro if the state of the security system changes to "Triggered."
+  - Create a trigger that plays a noise over your HomePods using Airfoil Pro if the state of the VSS device changes to "Triggered."

+You can create elaborate and powerful security system scenarios with actions and triggers.

 ## HomeKit Support